 Cryotherapy could even lower testosterone level in blood which is not good during recovery.
 But cooling your body 2-5mins pre-game (ice cold water in barrels – whole body in) may lead to better psycho-physical abilities in pro soccer players, but ONLY when it’s TOO HOT outside.
 That can cause less sweating during game.
 It makes sense that cold shower before game stimulates the athlete and increases arousal, but remember that almost everything is individual – no “one size fits all” approach.

 The idea behind water therapy is: water pressure doesn’t allow edema to grow, and cold water (along with water pressure) reduce skin blood flow which increases heart b. flow and, long story short, it speeds recovery up and make it better.
-But there is a few issues with water therapy: contrast therapy doesn’t reduce DOMS (Cheung et al., 2003); contrast therapy doesn’t speed up recovery of strength parameters after competition (Howatson, 2003); cryotherapy after training can reduce adaptive mechanisms when it comes to AVERAGE athletes (Yamane, 2006); there was no evidence that cooling affects any objective recovery variable in a significant way during a 96 hrs recovery period (Hohenauer et al, 2015).
+But there are a few issues with water therapy: contrast therapy doesn’t reduce DOMS (Cheung et al., 2003); contrast therapy doesn’t speed up recovery of strength parameters after competition (Howatson, 2003); cryotherapy after training can reduce adaptive mechanisms when it comes to AVERAGE athletes (Yamane, 2006); there was no evidence that cooling affects any objective recovery variable in a significant way during a 96 hrs recovery period (Hohenauer et al, 2015).
 These are just few of them (the last one is a big met analysis which makes this evidence even stronger), but the most studies doesn’t support water therapy as a powerful recovery tool.
-Contrast therapy may reduce lactic acid and other metabolic poisons – it’s great, but research have found that it doesn’t speed recovery up.
+Contrast therapy may reduce lactic acid and other metabolic poisons – it’s great, but research have found that it doesn’t speed up recovery.
 A growing body of evidence indicates that inflammation is a necessary process for tissue regeneration and, as such, regular use of cold water immersion may impair long-term muscular and vascular adaptations to exercise.
 The same with ice application (inflammation after injury is needed because our immune cells require that, but unfortunately we would like to recover athletes “faster” – not better…).
 6 hours after an injury, ice doesn’t have any positive effect (if had any but reducing pain sensation…).
 Immediately after injury, we can apply ice in order to reduce pain sensation (no more than 10 mins straight because we need to avoid a deep vasoconstriction, and not on the “naked” skin – 20 mins brake – repeat 2-3 times).
 Some studies have shown that ice could reduce a “secondary damage” risk after injury.
 Proper application of cryotherapy can reduce secondary injury and reduce edema formation if applied within the first 36 to 48 hours (remember, ice doesn’t reduce swelling after the acute injury phase, and may not play a huge role in inflammation or recovery).
 We do know that ice helps reduce pain, spasm, and guarding, allowing more mobility (Barber et al. 1998, Raynor et al. 2005).
 More than anything, ice is a convenient and potent pain reliever, so it’s ok to apply ice to ‘chronic’ conditions as a safer pain reliever at any time.
 In fact, cryotherapy has been shown to decrease the amount of prescription pain medications needed after surgery (Barber et al. 1998, Raynor et al. 2005).
 There is no direct evidence that icing reduces the healing process.
 In contrast, research supports the fact that ice does not impede healing (Vieira Ramos et al., 2016).
 So, there is no black or white answer, but it’s shown that ice doesn’t help long-term.
 If it helps you short-term whatever it is, great, do it.
 Icing offers pain relief but delays recovery from DOMS (J Strength Cond Res, May 2013;27(5):1354–61), weakens muscles and impairs training (Eur J Appl Physiol, Mar 2006;96(5):572–80).
-Gabe Mirkin (founder of the RICE protocol) now claims that ice can even prolong healing/recovery process (there is a few good articles at his website on this topic).
+Gabe Mirkin (founder of the RICE protocol) now claims that ice can even prolong healing/recovery process (there are a few good articles at his website on this topic).

 “The key findings were that cold water immersion substantially attenuated long-term gains in muscle mass and strength, and delayed and/or suppressed the activity of satellite cells and kinases in the mTOR pathway during recovery from strength exercise.
 We propose that regular deficits in acute hypertrophy signaling in muscle after cold water immersion accumulated over time, which in turn resulted in smaller improvements in strength and hypertrophy.
 The present findings contribute to an emerging theme that cold water immersion and other strategies (e.g., antioxidant supplements, non-steroidal anti-inflammatory drugs) that are intended to mitigate and improve resilience to physiological stress associated with exercise may actually be counterproductive to muscle adaptation.
 This investigation offers the strongest evidence to date that using cold water immersion on a regular basis may interfere with training adaptations.”
 (Peake et al., 2015).